Caring for your Little Sap

 Little Saps are shipped in a plastic bag to help retain moisture, however, the moisture will not last forever!
 As soon as possible, you need to give your seedling a new home - in a pot or outside.

-Little Saps that come already planted in a container can remain in that container for a year or so, but as the tree grows, it will need more space.
+Little Saps that come already planted in a container can remain in that container for a season, but as the tree grows, it will need more space.
 If a tree remains in a container that is too small, the roots will grow together and the tree will form a root ball, making it less likely to thrive when planted outdoors.

 Outdoor Planting Instructions: Since your Little Sap comes with a soil plug, you can plant it outside almost any time that the ground is not frozen and the soil can be worked (spring, summer, or fall).
 If your Little Sap is already in a container, gently remove the little tree, being careful to keep the soil around the roots intact.
 Choose a sunny location and prepare a hole that gives the roots plenty of room to spread out.
 Fill the hole half way and center the root plug, making sure the root plug is 1/4 to 1/2 inch below the ground surface.
 Using some soil, secure the tree in an upright position, then fill and firmly pack the hole with the original soil.
 Soak the area well with water (you can create a water basin with soil around the seedling to keep the water in).
 Once all the water soaks in, add a protective layer of mulch around the area, but not touching the trunk.
 Especially in the first year, make sure to keep the tree watered during dry weather.
 The soil should be moist, but not soggy.